Dynamical homogenization in effective loop quantum cosmology: Discussion

-The specific model considered here, namely the marginally bound Lema\^itre-Tolman-Bondi spacetime with LQG effective dynamics, provides a comparatively simple framework to study this problem.
+Also, note that the specific model considered here, namely the marginally bound Lema\^itre-Tolman-Bondi spacetime with LQG effective dynamics, provides a comparatively simple framework to study homogenization in the early universe.
 This has the important advantage of making calculations tractable, but it is important in future work to consider richer models to check the robustness of these results.

 A first step in this direction is to include non-vanishing pressure---pressure may help strengthen the homogenization process, but this needs to be verified; alternatively, it may decrease inhomogeneities during contraction and suppress the formation of homogeneous regions during the bounce.
 A more challenging next step is to move beyond spherical symmetry and allow general inhomogeneities; this however has two major difficulties: first, the general dynamics for effective LQG are not presently known beyond spherical symmetry, so considerable work will be required simply to derive the equations of motion; and second, more powerful analytic and numeric methods will be required, although recent progress on this problem in classical general relativity (see, e.g., \cite{Cook:2020oaj, Creminelli:2020zvc, Wang:2021hzv}) is encouraging.